 Sitting and waiting for something good to happen is probably the dumbest idea you might ever come up with.

-Great authors don’t wait for their muse in order to start writing, they simply sit on their but holes and execute daily, regardless.
-World famous athletes surely want a bit more sleep, still, they are following a strict schedule full of exercises and meals they don’t really love eating.
+Great authors don’t wait for their muse in order to start writing, they simply sit on their buttholes and execute daily, regardless.
+World famous athletes surely want a bit more sleep.
+But if they really want the gold medal, they need to follow a strict schedule full of exercises and meals they don’t really love eating.

-Living in the 21st century comes with its perks but also with its downsides.
+Living in the 21st century comes with few perks but also, as you can imagine, with a few downsides.
 We get to choose from millions of different products, opportunities, food, people to fell in love with, still, immediately after we buy something, or start dating someone, we think to ourselves: “I had to buy the other pair of shoes #sadface”.

 Living in a small apartment, with just a few clothes and only the essentials, is a sign of poverty nowadays.
 At least, this’s what the society says.
 We are constantly bombarded by notifications about exotic places, new watches, phones, gadgets that will supposedly transform our lives.

 But that’s not all.